 At Royal Agricultural University

-BIBBA hold their conference biennially at various locations throughout the BIBBA catchment area.
-The very successful 2014 conference was held in Llangollen, North Wales to celebrate BIBBA's 50th anniversary, followed by the Isle of Man in 2016, now Gloucestershire.
+BIBBA hold their conference biennially at various venues throughout the BIBBA catchment area.
+The 2014 conference was held in Llangollen, North Wales to celebrate BIBBAs 50th anniversary.
+The 2016 event was in the Isle of Man.
+The 2018 will be held in Cirencester.

 About the conference